-Our classification of customers by annual consumption follows the thresholds set by the NT Government's Retail Electricity Pricing Order (the Pricing Order).
+Our classification of customers by annual consumption follows the thresholds set by the NT Government's Pricing Order.

 We have a simple approach with relatively few tariff classes, and we propose to retain this approach and the same tariff classes for the 2024-29 period to avoid unnecessary transaction costs.
 Customers have been efficiently grouped together, recognising the material differences arising from: